 rrdtool fetch test.rrd AVERAGE --start 920804400 --end 920809200

 It should return the following output:

-If it doesn't, something may be wrong.
-Perhaps your OS will print "NaN" in a different form.
+Note that you might get more rows than you expect.
+The reason for this is that you ask for a time range that ends on 920809200.
+The number that is written behind 920809200: in the list above covers the time range from 920808900 to 920809200, EXCLUDING 920809200.
+Hence to be on the sure side, you receive the entry from 920809200 to 920809500 as well since it INCLUDES 920809200.
+You may also see "NaN" instead of "nan" this is OS dependent.
 "NaN" stands for "Not A Number".
 If your OS writes "U" or "UNKN" or something similar that's okay.
 If something else is wrong, it will probably be due to an error you made (assuming that my tutorial is correct of course :-).
 In that case: delete the database and try again.

 The meaning of the above output will become clear below.